mtzGT/Growtopia-Autofarmer/README.md

 ## Setup:

-1. Download "EazyFarm.exe" from the top of the screen  And Run It.
+1. Download "EazyFarm.exe" from the top of the screen or click "Releases" from the right  And Run It.

 2. Open Growtopia and press F11 to Open the Autofarmer